-The Australian Government Department of Health, together with the Digital Transformation Agency, is implementing COVIDSafe to help State and Territory health officials (health officials) conduct contact tracing to stop the spread of COVID-19.
+The Australian Government Department of Health is responsible for the COVIDSafe App which assists State and Territory health officials (health officials) conduct contact tracing to stop the spread of COVID-19.

 Contact tracing is a fundamental element of a public health response to disease outbreak.
-It is the process of identifying people who may have come into contact with someone who has COVID-19, so that they can be advised to take measures to help stop the further spread of COVID-19 (such as getting tested or self-isolating).
+It is the process of identifying people who may have come into contact with someone who has COVID-19, so they can be advised to take measures to help stop the spread of COVID-19 (such as getting tested or self-isolating).

 What personal information will be collected, and why is it being collected?